ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -10 to -11 ## {#sec-10-11}

 * Early mentioned that issued Access Tokens can have other purposes.

+* Added example of array of scope entries.

 * Editorial fixes and improvements.